 The dangers of losing a contentious probate claim

-The recent judgment in the case of Stephen David Breslin (Executor & Beneficiary of the estate of Marjorie Beck, deceased) v (1) Peter Bromley (Executor of the estate of Marjorie Beck, deceased) (2) Anne Elizabeth Lockwood (3) Linda Breslin is a stark warning of the cost risks in contentious probate litigation and that litigation should not be entered into lightly.
+The recent judgment in the case of Stephen David Breslin (Executor & Beneficiary of the estate of Marjorie Beck, deceased) v (1) Peter Bromley (Executor of the estate of Marjorie Beck, deceased) (2) Anne Elizabeth Lockwood (3) Linda Breslin is a stark warning of the cost risks in a contentious probate claim and that litigation should not be entered into lightly.

 Mr Breslin was the executor and beneficiary of his aunt’s will.
 He had taken his aunt to a solicitor so that a will could be prepared on her behalf.
 Instead of executing her will in the solicitor’s office, however, his aunt executed it elsewhere, in circumstances that some of the beneficiaries found dubious.
 Ms Lockwood and Ms Breslin therefore challenged the validity of the will.
 Ms Breslin also accused Mr Breslin of unduly influencing his aunt but later abandoned this claim.
 Mr Breslin was successful in his claim for a declaration that his aunt’s last will was valid.